vincentwardhana33/simple-crud-nodejs/README.md

 # Simple CRUD NodeJS

-This repository is a simple example for creating CRUD API using NodeJS Express.
+This repository is a simple example for creating CRUD API using NodeJS Express, and Login using JWT.

 Front-End ReactJS Repository: [here](https://github.com/vincentwardhana33/simple-crud-react.git)